ncahill89/starter-academic/content/post/CPTutorial/index.md

   - The data model only links the observations to the process model in years where data are available.
 In this case, the `year_index` will tell the data model which years are observation years.

+  - JAGS uses precision (1/variance) in the parameterisation of the normal and t distributions.

 ## Simulate data